How Do I Know It’s Time?

-Have they been refilling their prescription medication repeatedly?
-Do they need an extra few bottles of beer each night to get that same effect?
-Their body is building up a tolerance to their vice, and they require more of it each and every time to reach the same high or same state of drunkenness.
-The addict adds more and more of their vice to their daily life or ritual, and they run a higher risk of overdosing as each day goes on.
+Have they been refilling their prescription medication frequently?
+Do they need an extra few bottles of beer each night?
+Their body may be building up a tolerance to their substance abuse.
+Over time, the individual will require more to reach the same high or state of intoxication.
+As the person introduces more of the vice to their daily routine, they run a higher risk of overdosing.

 Changes In Appearance

-We all have lazy days where we don’t want to switch out of sweatshirts and pajama bottoms.
-However, when this becomes a habit, it’s either depression or addiction.
-More often than not, when the only center of an addict’s life is their vice of choice, their appearance is the last thing on their mind.
-Personal and oral hygiene, as well as the cleanliness of their clothes, all become second to the fix they’re searching for.
+We all have experienced lazy days where changing out of our pajamas seems tedious.
+However, when this becomes a habit, it may be due to either depression or addiction.
+More often than not, when a person’s substance abuse turns into the center of a person’s life, keeping up with appearances is the last thing on their mind.
+Personal hygiene, cleanliness, and self-care all become second to their fix.

-This usually manifests itself in the form of unchecked aggression or rage.
-When you ask them where they’re headed so late at night, they may get immediately agitated and defensive.
-Nobody is proud to be addicted to drugs, which is why they sneak out at night and deny everything.
-Being accused, even silently, can immediately set them off to a level of explosive anger, and the impact of the drug in their system is directly to blame.
+Enhanced emotions usually manifest in the form of unchecked aggression or rage.
+If you ask the person in question where they’re headed, they may get agitated and defensive.
+People are typically not proud to be addicted to drugs.
+To avoid feelings of shame, many sneak out at night or choose to deny everything.
+Being accused, even silently, can immediately set them off to a level of explosive anger.

 Barely Getting By

-If your family has been quiet about your loved one’s behavior, it may be out of fear or the inability to cope with something they have never dealt with before.
-You’re not alone; there’s definitely another member of your immediate family that’s been thinking the very same thing.
+If your family has been quiet about your loved one’s behavior, it may be out of fear or the inability to cope.
+However, more often than not, several other family members are also thinking the very same thing.

-There are four different types of interventions, and which one is used depends on the severity of the addiction and the personality of the addict.
+There are 4 different types of interventions.
+The form of intervention used depends on the severity of the addiction and the personality of the addict.

-If the issue is new and not especially severe, it may be beneficial for the most influential family member to have a one-on-one conversation with the potential addict and ask them what’s going on.
-In these situations, especially if the addict is particularly fond of the family member in question, there’s a good chance that they’re going to listen to their concerns, and submit to seeking help.
+If the issue is new and not severe, it could be beneficial for an influential family member to have a one-on-one conversation with the individual in need of help.
+In these situations, especially if the user is particularly fond of the family member, there’s a good chance that they will listen and submit to seeking help.